-The PCCD Board has been very consistent in their goal of financial stability to improve operations at PCCD and to meet ACCJC standards.
-The Board receives regular reporting on key financial documents and decisions in order to create accountability [R1.26].
-Financial accountability and stability have been an integral part of the 2021-22 Board Goals.[R1.27] The Board mid-year self-evaluation, conducted at the Board Retreat [R1.28] provides evidence of progress towards each key action related to Goal IV: Fiscal Concerns.
-The Board voted on whether progress was made on each key action and whether that key action should be retained for the following year.
+The PCCD Board has been consistently diligent in prioritizing financial stability to improve operations at PCCD and to meet ACCJC standards.
+The Board receives regular reporting on key financial documents and decisions in order to create accountability and financial stability integral to Board Goals [R1.26, R1.27].
+The Board's mid-year self-evaluation, conducted at the Board Retreat [R1.28] provides evidence of progress towards each key action related to Goal IV: Fiscal Concerns.
 An excerpt of the 2021-22 mid-year self-evaluation is in Table 4.